-(A foundation limited by guarantee)Notes to the Financial Statements31 July 2022(expressed in Jamaican dollars unless otherwise indicated)
+(A foundation limited by guarantee) Notes to the Financial Statements

 (a) Credit risk

 The Foundation takes on exposure to credit risk, which is the risk that a party will cause a financial loss for the Foundation by failing to discharge its contractual obligations.
 Credit risk is a very important risk for the Foundation's business; management therefore carefully manages its exposure to credit risk.
 Credit exposures arise principally from the Foundation's cash and investment activities.
 The Foundation structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to a single counterparty or groups of related counterparties.